KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RAIN-MAP by jalibu](https://github.com/jalibu/MMM-RAIN-MAP)

+1. The main js file MMM-RAIN-MAP.js is minified.
+Please consider to replace it with a non-minified version for better readability and error analysis.
-1. Information: There are updates for 10 dependencie(s):
+2. Information: There are updates for 10 dependencie(s):
    - @eslint/js                    ^9.9.1  →  ^9.21.0
    - @rollup/plugin-commonjs      ^26.0.1  →  ^28.0.2
    - @rollup/plugin-node-resolve  ^15.2.3  →  ^16.0.0